one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 3. The forms of interim assessment are:

-a test (including a pass/fail test),an examination.
+* a test (including a pass/fail test),
+* an examination.

 Both of these can be carried out in the following forms:

-verbally and in a written form,in the form of testing, including the use of computers, software and hardware, as
+* verbally and in a written form,
+* in the form of testing, including the use of computers, software and hardware, as

 well as

-in the form of an essay orproject defense.
+* in the form of an essay or
+* project defense.

 The form of the interim assessment is determined by the Instructor.
 Students must be informed about the IA form.